 - Jesus communicates the Spirit to us, without reserve.
-Have you had any experience of this Spirit in your life? - He who believes in Jesus has eternal life.
-What does it mean to believe?
-If one proclaims someone is a king, but does not follow this king's commands, is there really belief there is a king?
-Using this parallel, what does it really mean to believe?
+Have you had some experience of this action of the Spirit in your life? - He who believes in Jesus has eternal life.
+How does this take place today in the life of the families and of the communities?

-Proclaim with me the greatness of Yahweh; let us acclaim His name together.
+Proclaim with me the greatness of Yahweh, let us acclaim his name together.
 Taste and see that Yahweh is good.
-How blessed are those who take refuge in Him.
-(Ps 34:3, 8)
+How blessed are those who take refuge in him.
+(S 34: 3, 8)

-Lord our God, your Son Jesus fed those who followed Him in the desert and they received as much as they wanted.
-May we know and be convinced that He can fill our own emptiness not just with gifts that fill our need of the moment but with Himself, and may we accept Him eagerly, for He is our Lord forever.
-Amen.
+Lord our God, your Son Jesus fed those who followed him in the desert and they received as much as they wanted.
+May we know and be convinced that he can fill our own emptiness not just with gifts that fill our need of the moment but with himself, and may we accept him eagerly, for he is our Lord forever.

-Jesus went across the Sea of Galilee.
-A large crowd followed him, because they saw the signs he was performing on the sick.
-Jesus went up on the mountain, and there he sat down with his disciples.
-The Jewish feast of Passover was near.
-When Jesus raised his eyes and saw that a large crowd was coming to him, he said to Philip, "Where can we buy enough food for them to eat?"
-He said this to test him, because he himself knew what he was going to do.
-Philip answered him, "Two hundred days' wages worth of food would not be enough for each of them to have a little."
-One of his disciples, Andrew, the brother of Simon Peter, said to him, "There is a boy here who has five barley loaves and two fish; but what good are these for so many?"
-Jesus said, "Have the people recline."
-Now there was a great deal of grass in that place.
-So the men reclined, about five thousand in number.
-Then Jesus took the loaves, gave thanks, and distributed them to those who were reclining, and also as much of the fish as they wanted.
-When they had had their fill, he said to his disciples, "Gather the fragments left over, so that nothing will be wasted."
-So they collected them, and filled twelve wicker baskets with fragments from the five barley loaves that had been more than they could eat.
-When the people saw the sign he had done, they said, "This is truly the Prophet, the one who is to come into the world."
-Since Jesus knew that they were going to come and carry him off to make him king, he withdrew again to the mountain alone.
+After this, Jesus crossed the Sea of Galilee - or of Tiberias - and a large crowd followed him, impressed by the signs he had done in curing the sick.
+Jesus climbed the hillside and sat down there with his disciples.

+The time of the Jewish Passover was near.
+Looking up, Jesus saw the crowds approaching and said to Philip, 'Where can we buy some bread for these people to eat?'

+He said this only to put Philip to the test; he himself knew exactly what he was going to do.
+Philip answered, 'Two hundred denarii would not buy enough to give them a little piece each.'
+One of his disciples, Andrew, Simon Peter's brother, said, 'Here is a small boy with five barley loaves and two fish; but what is that among so many?'
+Jesus said to them, 'Make the people sit down.'
+There was plenty of grass there, and as many as five thousand men sat down.

+Then Jesus took the loaves, gave thanks, and distributed them to those who were sitting there; he then did the same with the fish, distributing as much as they wanted.
+When they had eaten enough he said to the disciples, 'Pick up the pieces left over, so that nothing is wasted.'
+So they picked them up and filled twelve large baskets with scraps left over from the meal of five barley loaves.

+Seeing the sign that he had done, the people said, 'This is indeed the prophet who is to come into the world.'
+Jesus, as he realized they were about to come and take him by force and make him king, fled back to the hills alone.